-Oxbridge is an amalgamated name that is applied to Oxford and Cambridge Universities as well as the process of applying to them.
-As two of the world's most academic and revered institutions, their assessment process is understandably rigorous and specific to themselves.
+Oxbridge refers to Oxford and Cambridge Universities as well as the process of applying to them.
+As two of the world's most academic and revered institutions, their assessment process is understandably rigorous.

-Firstly, note that although applications are still made through UCAS the closing date for applications is in October, not January.
+Although applications are still made through UCAS, the closing date for applications is in October, not January.

 At Oxford, students can submit preferences for a college on their UCAS form or leave their college application open which means that a computer will allocate places.
 At Cambridge, students can either apply to a particular college or use the open application system.
 In both universities, all the colleges teach exactly the same content and are overseen by the university governing body.

 Each college will not necessarily offer the same number of places for each degree or even teach certain subjects.
 Teaching is provided by the colleges 'in-house' and by the professors and tutors attached to each college.